pgrudzien12/hexapod/RPC_USER_GUIDE.md

 - Reconnect strategy: implement exponential backoff on disconnect, and re-synchronize by issuing a help or version command on reconnect.

 - Partial responses: on malformed or truncated responses, discard up to the next terminator and optionally retry the command once.

-- Avoid sending binary frames that begin with the reserved sync sequence 0xAA 0x55.

 8. Concurrency and Rate Control